Gender Pay Gap Report

 Our statement remains consistent with prior years, that Proseal's gender pay gap is strongly influenced by the industry in which it operates, with senior engineers and designers in the business being male.

-We are confident that men and women are paid equally for doing equivalent jobs across the business, however we remain committed to creating opportunities and providing support for women to further their careers within the business.
-We run girls' apprenticeship days with local schools, will have female interns over the summer and our diversity goal this year is Girls into STEM.
+We are confident that men and women are paid equally for doing equivalent jobs across the business and we remain committed to creating opportunities and providing support for women to further their careers within the business.

 Pay & Bonus Gap